-For achieving mission CAT 2012, it is essential to remain focused and besides core study material, continuously abreast yourself with General Awareness.
+For achieving success in several competitive exams, it is essential to remain focused and besides core study material, continuously abreast yourself with General Awareness.

 In regard to the above, today you will read article on “Understanding importance of Right To information”